Status of Women Community Grant Program - Enhancement

 Grant recipients have four months to return unused portions of the grant to Status of Women after the one-year term is completed.
 Grant recipients must also return funds if reporting requirements are not met.

 Changes and extensions

-If a grant is to be used for any other purpose, including changes in the outcomes or location, Status of Women may require the recipient to return all of the grant funds unless the change is:
+If a grant is to be used for any other purpose, including changes in the outcomes or location.
+Status of Women may require the recipient to return all of the grant funds unless the change is:

-- Approved by Status of Women before the change is made
+- approved by Status of Women before the change is made

-Grant recipients who need an extension for any reason must submit a written response before the end of the one year project time frame.
+Grant recipients who need an extension for any reason must submit a written response before the end of the one-year project time frame.
 Status of Women may consider one extension per grant.

-- website presence
+- organizations' website and newsletter

 - Status of Women speaking opportunities